 To be perfectly honest, I had been on the fence my entire pregnancy about whether I wanted to attempt breastfeeding for a third time.
 It was incredibly stressful with my first two kids for various reasons.
-And knowing what a labor of love breastfeeding is, I was nervous about missing time and not being present with my older two kids.
+And knowing what a labor of love breastfeeding is, I was nervous about missing time and not being present with my two older kids.
 I had so many friends who loved breastfeeding and made it look so easy; I decided that I wanted to try again, hoping for that “effortless”, beautiful experience.

-What pump do you use?
+What pump did you use?

 Important: Health insurance covers breast pumps!!
 Make sure you take advantage of this.
 Even if they don’t offer the pump you want, they will often subsidize other models.

-When do you pump?
+When did you pump?

 What are your top 3 tips for pumping exclusively?

-Tip 1: Make pumping as efficient as possible.
+1: Make pumping as efficient as possible.

 - Use a portable pump.

 - Keep your pump bag fully stocked and ready to go.
 Even if you’re just at home, this keeps everything in one place.
 Here’s what I kept in my pump bag:

 - Do not wash your flanges in between each pump!
 Just stick them in the fridge in between pumps and wash them at the end of each day.